 When they are done, take them out of the oven and leave them for a minute or two on the cookie sheet to cool.
 Then carefully transfer them to the cooling rack to finish cooling completely.

 Ginger Molasses Cookies

-- Some extra granulated sugar in a bowl for coating
+- Extra granulated sugar for coating cookie tops

-- Set your oven to 350F, cover two baking sheets in parchment paper and set them aside for now.
+- Set your oven to 350F and cover two baking sheets in parchment paper and set them aside for now.

 - Grab a medium-sized bowl you are going to want to mix all the dry ingredients together.
 So add in the flour, baking soda, salt, ginger, allspice and (preferably) freshly ground pepper and give it all a good mix with a whisk.

 - In a large bowl, add in the room temperature butter, brown sugar and the granulated sugar (excluding the stuff you set aside in another little bowl).

 - Using an electric mixer beat all the ingredients until they are light and fluffy.

 - Add the egg and molasses into the wet ingredients and mix it into the sugar and butter.

 - Set the mixer on a low speed and gradually add the dry ingredients into the wet ones until it is all combined.